rajpushp12/DecentraSpot/README.md

 This makes the assesment a discinctive and fair complex application as has been mentioned in the requirements.

+### Specification

 ## Database

 This application has four models:

-**User:** It's a derivative of the *AbstractUser* class that contains all the registered user's information.
+- **User:** It's a derivative of the *AbstractUser* class that contains all the registered user's information.

-**Balance:** This model has the balance of all the Spots and BUSD for each user.
+- **Balance:** This model has the balance of all the Spots and BUSD for each user.

-**Transactions:** It contains the detail of all the transactions that are being made on DecentraSpot.
+- **Transactions:** It contains the detail of all the transactions that are being made on DecentraSpot.

-**Orders:** It contains the detail of all the trades happening on the site.
+- **Orders:** It contains the detail of all the busd-spot trades happening on the site.

+## Pages

+- This application has the basic **Login and Register** page.

+- The **Index** page has the price list of all the markets that are available on DecentraSpot along with their Market Cap, 24 hr Change and 1 Week Change.
+The 'DecentraSpot' nav act's as home button that will redirect the user to this page.

+- The **Balance** page lists balance of all the available tokens for the user and has trade buttons that directs to that particular trading pair.
+It also has a load BUSD button clicking on it, the user will be able to add BUSD to their BUSD balance using AJAX that's inside *add.js* file.

+- The **Orders** page has list of the user's buy and sell data as asset amount, busd amount and the time at which the particular order was placed.
+This uses *order.js* file to seperate the Buy and Sell Orders using event listeners for the buttons.

+- The **Transactions** page has list of all the received and sent spots for a particular user, the table contains the sender or recipient username, the asset name, amount transfered in BUSD and time of the transaction as most recent one listed at the top.
+This uses *transaction.js* file to seperate Sent and Received transactions.